duckbat/go-stack/Readme.md

-Here’s an updated `README.md` with a link to the Swagger documentation:

----

 # Todo REST API in Go

 This is a simple Todo REST API built using Go with [Fiber](https://gofiber.io/), MongoDB, and [godotenv](https://github.com/joho/godotenv) for environment variable management.